digital-asset/cn-quickstart/docs/sharable/exploring-the-demo.rst

 is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.

-Access to the *Daml-VPN* connection or `a SV Node <https://docs.dev.sync.global/validator_operator/validator_onboarding.html>`__ that is whitelisted on the CN is required to connect to DevNet.
+Access to the *Daml-VPN* connection or `a SV Node <https://docs.dev.sync.global/validator_operator/validator_onboarding.html>`__ that is whitelisted on the CN is required to connect to `DevNet`.
 The GSF publishes a `list of SV nodes <https://sync.global/sv-network/>`__ who have the ability to sponsor a Validator node.
-To access DevNet, contact your sponsoring SV agent for VPN connection information.
+To access `DevNet`, contact your sponsoring SV agent for VPN connection information.

 If you need support accessing the SV or VPN email support@digitalasset.com.